B Michael Radburn Holly Throsby Sue Whiting Gabrielle Lord

 During her career, Clare has worked with some of the esteemed names of Australian publishing.
 She retains a love of both fiction and non-fiction and the excitement of discovering new stories and new voices never gets old (unlike Clare!)

-James Read James Read is an Editorial Assistant at Pantera Press, a boutique publishing house with a focus on finding and nurturing fresh Australian talent.
+James Read James Read is an Editor at Pantera Press, a boutique publishing house with a focus on finding and nurturing fresh Australian talent.
 He handles manuscript submissions at Pantera Press, actively seeking strong new writing that showcases great storytelling, regardless of genre.
 James is actively involved in structural editing, copy editing and proofreading of manuscripts plus author liaison.

 A vivacious reader with a passion for Australian authors, you’ll always find James with a book in his hands!